 Sarah married her third husband, Charles Joseph Walker, a newspaper advertising salesman she met while living in St. Louis, in 1906.
 He became her business partner in the venture, too.
-This is how she became known as Madam C.J.
-Walker.

 Her husband’s advertising experience proved beneficial in promoting the business but the biggest asset was Sarah going door-to-door teaching other black women how to groom and style their hair using her scalp condition and healing formula, Madam Walker’s Wonderful Hair Grower.

-She and Charles divorced in 1913 but she kept the name that made her famous.
+Sarah and Charles divorced in 1913 but she kept the name that made her famous.
 She would forever be known as Madam C.J.
 Walker.
 Following the divorce, she promoted her business throughout Latin America and the Caribbean.
 Sarah’s daughter, now known as A’Lelia Walker, helped purchase property in the Harlem area of Manhattan.
 When Sarah returned from her travels in 1916, she moved into a new townhouse in Harlem.
 She eventually moved to an estate she built in Irvington-on-Hudson, New York.
 She named it Villa Lewaro.

 Once settled in New York, Walker immersed herself in the social and political culture of the area.
 She founded philanthropic organizations and made donations to other foundations and charities that focused on improving the lives of African-Americans in New York and Indianapolis.

-Sarah died at the age of 51 on May 25, 1919.
+Sarah died at the age of 52 on May 25, 1919.
 The cause of death was complications from hypertension.
 When she died, she was the sole owner of Madam C.J.
 Walker.
 The company was valued at more than $1 million.
 Her personal assets exceeded $600,000.
 She left one-third of her estate to her daughter and the remainder to various charities.
 Her home is a designated National Historic Landmark.
 She was honored with a postage stamp in 1998 as part of the U.S. Postal Service’s ‘Black Heritage’ series.